-LASIK eye surgery is one of the most common elective surgeries in the United States.
+LASIK (Laser-Assisted In Situ Keratomileusis) eye surgery is one of the most common elective surgical procedures in the United States.
 The procedure usually takes about 10 minutes, and you should see dramatically improved vision in just 12 to 24 hours!
-Still, your eyes may need up to six months to recover fully.
+Still, your eyes may need up to six months to make a full recovery.
 Use this LASIK recovery guide so you know what to expect during each phase of the healing process.

 Immediately After LASIK

-Recovery from laser eye surgery begins right away.
-Slight swelling may occur, so you may notice foggy or hazy vision or halos around lights, especially at night.
+The recovery process from laser eye surgery begins right away.
+Slight swelling may occur, so you may notice foggy or blurry vision or halos around lights, especially at night.
 These side effects should improve as the swelling goes down within 24 hours, though minor haloing may linger for up to a month.

 Other typical, temporary side effects may include:

 - Mild stinging and redness

 In the first few hours after LASIK, use the anesthetic eyedrops your surgeon gives you to combat mild discomfort.
 Over-the-counter pain relievers can also help.

 Then, even if you feel perfectly normal, follow these post-operative instructions:

 - Get a ride home on LASIK treatment day.

 - Refrain from rubbing your eyes, or you could displace the corneal flap and cause complications.